-As of December 31, 2020, Osisko had 31 employees and 2 employees of OBL.
+As of December 31, 2021, Osisko had 26 employees and OBL had 2 employees.

 Osisko has a succession plan in order to mitigate the risk of being dependent on key management.
 From time to time, Osisko may also need to identify and retain additional skilled management and specialized technical personnel to efficiently operate its business.